MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab05_APIs.md

 ## Starter solution

-A starter solution file for this lab can be found in the  C:\Labfiles\L07\Starter folder.
+A starter solution file for this lab can be found in the  C:\Labfiles\L05\Starter folder.

-## Completed solution

-Completed solution files for this lab can be found in the  C:\Labfiles\L07\Completed folder.

 ## Resources

-Complete code files for this lab can be found in the  C:\Labfiles\L07\Resources folder.
+Complete code files for this lab can be found in the  C:\Labfiles\L05\Resources folder.

 ## Exercise 1: Organization Service